jan-be/skybed/README.md

 ## Install

-- Install Docker, Python, Poetry
+- Install Docker, Python 3.11 or newer, Poetry
 - Setup [6gn-functions](https://github.com/ChaosRez/6gn-functions)
 - Setup [tinyFaas](https://github.com/OpenFogStack/tinyFaaS) and modify it to support build tools
 - Then clone this repo and its directory run: